-Ever wondered how to order a beer in a pub?
+Ever wondered how to order a beer in a pub in England?
 You're not alone.
 Visiting a new pub for the first time can be confusing - even if you're British.

-On the next few pages, I'll help you figure out how to have relaxing fun and a tasty meal in a British pub.
-Here you'll find what to expect, how to find a pub you'll like, what you can order, how to order and how to make the most of this British institution - even if you don't like beer and never touch a drop of alcohol.
+We'll help you figure out how to have relaxing fun and a tasty meal in a British pub.
+Here you'll find what to expect, how to find a pub you'll like, what you can order, how to order, and how to make the most of this British institution - even if you don't like beer and never touch a drop of alcohol.

 What Kind of Pub?

-- The City Pub - Pubs in city centers attract people who work nearby.
-At key times during the day - lunch, right after work - they'll probably be very crowded with groups of workmates unwinding from their jobs or meeting up with friends after work.
+- The city pub - Pubs in city centers attract people who work nearby.
+At key times during the day - lunch and right after work - they'll probably be very crowded with groups of workmates unwinding from their jobs or meeting up with friends after work.
 Noisy and bustling, they are places where people gather to drink and have a laugh.
-Depending upon where they are, they may close when the last of the office workers head home, or stay open for the busy times before and after shows and movies.
+Depending upon where they are, they may close when the last of the office workers head home or stay open for the busy times before and after shows and movies.

-- The Country Pub - The "heritage pub" that glows in all those tourist authority pictures really does exist.
+- The country pub - The "heritage pub" that glows in all those tourist authority pictures really does exist.
 But what a pub looks like on the outside doesn't necessarily match what you'll find on the inside.
-Visitors looking for the warm glow of firelight, and a cosy seventeeth century interior could be disappointed by the presence of a one-armed bandit (called a fruit machine in the UK) and a microwave menu of packaged burgers and lurid orange fish and chips.
+Visitors looking for the warm glow of firelight, and a cozy seventeenth-century interior could be disappointed by the presence of a one-armed bandit (called a fruit machine in the UK) and a microwave menu of packaged burgers and lurid orange fish and chips.

-Country pubs come in all varieties but visitors will most likely warm to what I like to call destination pubs, the sort of pubs people will travel for miles to visit (even plan a day out in the country for) because of the food, wonderful beer garden, character or history.
+Country pubs come in all varieties but visitors will most likely warm to these destination pubs, the sort of pubs people will travel for miles to visit (even plan a day out in the country for) because of the food, wonderful beer garden, character, or history.
 Destination pubs come in city and country varieties.

 So how do you choose?
 The easiest way is simply to walk in and see how you feel about it.
 If you find a pub uncomfortable or below par for any reason, find another.
 With more than 50,000 pubs in the UK, you're bound to find one nearby that suits you.